BlueDB/BlueDB/DEVGUIDE.md

 Each chunk represents a range of grouping numbers.
 When a new object is written, it is written to the existing chunk if one exists.
 If an appropriate chunk doesn't exist, a new chunk of size 1 is created.

 Small chunks that haven't been touched for a while get rolled up.
 Writes and reads are reported to the RollupScheduler which schedules the rollups when needed.

+Rollups happen at multiple levels so that the number of files in one folder doesn't get too large (Windows struggles as the number of files in the folder gets large).

 Rollups are treated like any other write.